kelda/blimp/README.md

 	./scripts/update-prod.sh <version>
 	```

-1. Update the install script to point to the new version in `kelda.io/install-blimp.sh`.
+1. Update the install script to point to the new version in:

+    * `kelda.io/install-blimp.sh`.
 Make sure to update all AB tests.
+    * `kelda/homebrew-kelda`